-The first time I heard Belle from Notre Dame de Paris one of my first thoughts was this sounds like a piece of music fromFinal Fantasy IX.
+The first time I heard Belle from Notre Dame de Paris one of my first thoughts was “This sounds like a piece of music from Final Fantasy IX.”
 Now at the risk of sounding like a “gamer” (which I’m really not), Final Fantasy IX is one of my favorite games ever.
-The piece of music from the game is called “Freya’s Theme. ”
+The piece of music from the game that sounds like Belle is called “Freya’s Theme. ”

 Well actually I do.
 But isn’t that kind of cool.
-But then again the game does look to European history and style so They are more than likely refefencing the same music roots.
+But then again the game does look to European history and style so they are more than likely refefencing the same music roots.
 But it’s worth noting that in Japanese the main character’s name is “Jitan” which is how the Japanese spell Gitan meaning Gyspy.
 So I suppose it’s possible that the production team took inspiration for Notre Dame de Paris as the Final Fantasy IX was being made right after the musical came out in Paris.
 Though I really doubt that.

-Music by Richard Cocciante and Nobuo Uematsu
+Music by Richard Cocciante and Nobuo UematsuFollow thehunchblog